Hollywood producers speak out against Fox over immigration stance

 Conservative commentators on Fox News have spoken in support of the policy.
 Laura Ingraham on Monday described the detention centers being used to house the separated children “as essentially summer camps.”

-On Sunday, Fox News contributor Ann Coulter described the detained migrant children as “child actors weeping and crying” and urged U.S. President Donald Trump, “Do not fall for it, Mr. President.”
+On Sunday, author Ann Coulter appeared on Fox News show “The Next Revolution” and described the detained migrant children as “child actors weeping and crying” and urged U.S. President Donald Trump: “Do not fall for it, Mr. President.”
+Host Steve Hilton said in a statement later that he did not endorse Coulter’s comments.

 Representatives for Fox News and the Fox television studio declined to comment.
 The 20th Century Fox film studio did not respond to requests for comment.